 - Home Price: $107,310 median purchase price; $839 median monthly rent

 - Crime Rate: Safer than 27% of Phoenix neighborhoods

 Things to Do in South Mountain

 Living in Phoenix?
 With convenient storage facilities throughout the Phoenix metro, Extra Space Storage can help you make room for what matters most.
-Find self storage near you!
+Find affordable storage units in Phoenix!